helium/HIP/0043-update-release-guidelines.md

 - Certain updates can be released any time (such as zero-day, widespread hotspot issues or significant data transmission failure)

-- All other updates such as hotspot GA's should be released on a weekday e.g: Monday, Tuesday, Wednesday or Thursday, this gives manufacturers/vendors time to test and release the updates
+- All other updates such as hotspot GA's should be released on a weekday e.g: Monday, Tuesday, Wednesday or Thursday, this gives manufacturers/vendors time to test and release the updates.

+- Alternatively, all updates could have a timeframe to be implemented.
+This could be ASAP for emergency patches, or a few weeks for less critical changes.
+(Some updates may be optional and not need any vendor involvement)

 - The network will have better reliability, manufacturers have more time to test updates rather than rushing out updates last thing on a Friday, which could leave devices broken or poorly functioning all weekend